ethereum/consensus-specs/specs/phase0/beacon-chain.md

         output = output.union(get_attesting_indices(state, a.data, a.aggregation_bits))
     return set(filter(lambda index: not state.validators[index].slashed, output))
 ```

+* What's the total balance of a given set of validators? (this is used to do the >= 2/3 checks for Casper FFG)

 ```python
 def get_attesting_balance(state: BeaconState, attestations: Sequence[PendingAttestation]) -> Gwei: